sepiariver/auth0/core/components/auth0/docs/readme.txt

 Tests for logged-in state and provides options for what to render in each scenario:

 - &forceLogin -    (bool) Enable/disable forwarding to Auth0 for login if anonymous. &anonymousTpl will not be displayed if this is true.
 Default true
+- &remoteAuth -    (bool) Call Auth0 for userInfo.
+If false, only checks local MODX session.
+Default true
 - &loggedInTpl -   (string) Chunk TPL to render when logged in.
 Default '@INLINE ...'
 - &auth0UserTpl -  (string) Chunk TPL to render when logged into Auth0 but not MODX.
 Default '@INLINE ...'
 - &anonymousTpl -  (string) Chunk TPL to render when not logged in.
 Default '@INLINE ...'